 Moussaka is a Greek classic, and here I’ll show you how to make it in the most delicious way possible!

-Moussaka is a labour of love, there’s no two ways about it.
-There’s a fair few steps, but once you get in the swing of things it truly couldn’t be easier to make.
-There’s also a fair few different ways to make Moussaka, but today I’ll show you what I deem to be the most delicious way!
-Follow me…
+Moussaka is a labour of love, but once you get in the swing of things, it truly couldn’t be easier to make.
+There are also a fair few different ways to make Moussaka, but today I’ll show you a tasty and authentic way!

 Meat Sauce for Moussaka